trampster/Ropu/Docs/Protocol.md

 | 0        | Packet Identifier        | 0x0C                                     |

 # Router Protocol
-This is the protocol used for comunication from clients to the router and from distributors to routers
+This is the protocol used for communication from clients to the router and from distributors to routers

 ## Register Client
 Sent by the client to register with the Router